kisakova/documentation/completeReference/System/UserManagement/organizations.rst

 1. Go to *System → User Management → Organizations*.
 2. Click the :guilabel:`Create Organization` button.
-3. Define the general details and the list of users for the organization created, and specify if it is a :ref:`system organization <user-ee-multi-org-system>`:
+3. Define the general details and the list of users for the organization created.
+4. In Additional section, set the global access property.
+Setting yes grants an organization global permissions and makes it a *system organization*:

 The following fields **must** be defined